o zone login

 Cross myth buster MYTH: Some osteopaths think that GOsC lobbies the government on behalf of the osteopathic profession

-Tick myth buster We don’t do this and in fact we aren’t allowed to do this by law.
-This is a role that is carried out by a membership body.
+Tick myth buster This isn’t true.
+We don’t do this as we are only allowed to do what is specifically set out in the Osteopaths Act, and this doesn’t include lobbying government.
+Lobbying for the profession is a role carried out by a membership body.
 The Institute of Osteopathy (iO) is the membership body for osteopathy.
 Some professions have a larger number of membership bodies but within osteopathy it’s just the iO.
 Find out more about the iO

 Cross myth buster MYTH: Some osteopaths think that GOsC promotes osteopathy and educates the public on the benefits of osteopathy